MAD Project · Martial Arts Definitions · Namespace DTM

 How the domain is structured

-The DTM domain has three layers: development within training, conditional expressions beyond training, and an integrative identity process.
+The DTM domain has five layers: development within training, within-training specializations, the internal developmental capacities cluster, conditional expressions beyond training, and an integrative identity process.
 Each layer depends on what precedes it.

 Training